wxcctechsummit/wxcclabguides/labsnew/Lab3.md

 ---

-> You can Skip to 08:00 in the Video to Start Building the Flow Out by following the video

 ### 3. Configure the Queue Treatment loop and Opt Out and Callback steps

 - In Flow Designer - Configure the Queue treatment for the first queue.
 Use the queueCounter variable and configure the Opt out steps including the high volume message and the callback step.
 - Configure the voicemail destination to the same external number above.
-  Validate the flow and publish it.
+- Validate the flow and publish it.

 ### 4. Plug In New Flow into Routing Strategy

-- Go to the routing Strategy page > Routing Strategy > `EntryPoint_wxcclab_<ID>`
+- Go to the routing Strategy page > Routing Strategy > `EP_TS`
-- Once the flow is published, configure the Entry Point Routing strategy to point to the new flow `Flow_Lab2_<ID>`
+- Once the flow is published, configure the Entry Point Routing strategy to point to the new flow `Flow2`

 ### 5. Test the end to end flow